-Details of the remuneration policy are contained in the Remuneration Report included in the Directors' Report of the year ended 30 June 2016 Annual Report.
+Details of remuneration, including the Company's policy on remuneration, are contained in the "Remuneration Report" which forms part of the Directors' Report.
 The Company's policy is to remunerate non-executive directors at a fixed fee for time, commitment and responsibilities.
 Remuneration for non-executive directors is not linked to individual performance.
 From time-to-time the Company may grant options to non-executive directors.
 The grant of options is designed to recognise and reward efforts as well as to provide non-executive directors with additional incentive to continue those efforts for the benefit of the Company.
 The maximum aggregate amount of fees (including superannuation payments) that can be paid to non-executive directors is subject to approval by the shareholders at general meeting.